23 Remarkable Things To Do in Turkey!

 21. Visit the Göreme open-air museum

 In Cappadocia, there are estimated 600 churches that are cut into rocks.
 It’s one of the most popular places to visit in Cappadocia, with beautiful frescoes and bizarre architecture it’s easy to see why.
 Make sure you visit the church just outside of the open-air museum as well.
 The detail and colours are incredible, this is why this is one of the best things to do in Turkey!

 You must try shisha at least once when visiting Turkey.
 It’s an instrument where you vapour and smoke flavoured tobacco.
 Shisha is readily available in most restaurants and bars and it’s a popular pastime for most Turkish people.

 23. The underground city of Derinkuyu

 The underground city of Derinkuyu was only discovered in 1963 by a man while improving his house he found a secret room which then leads to a tunnel and a full underground city!
 At least 20,000 people lived in this city including animals in this 18-storey masterpiece.
 Nowadays you can wander through the first 8 storeys weaving through the tiny tunnels.
 If you’re a tall person, be warned, it may be a bit uncomfortable!

 As you can see Turkey boasts some incredible sites that should not be missed.
-There are so many more things to do in this beautiful country so make sure you leave any suggestion down below!
+There are so many more things to do in Turkey so make sure you leave any suggestion down below!
 Make sure you check information about the Turkey visa validity before you arrive into Turkey to avoid any trouble.